robrobbins/specford/README.md

 2. Sets the 'query' **context** to the **element id='baz'**
 3. Begins checking the **context textContent** for 'bar' every 250ms for up to 3 seconds

 If the text is found within the **3 second window** it passes and fails if not.
 Either way testing continues after.
+Note that Specford marks **the first non-query command** following a 'wait for' as the statement to execute in the 'timed manner'.